-As previously discussed, different welding processes have different fume generation rates.
+As noted, different welding processes have different FGR.
 GTAW and SAW are inherently low in fume generation.
 GMAW also tends to be a relatively low fume process.
-Whereas, SMAW and FCAW operations tend to produce most fume.
+SMAW and FCAW operations tend to produce the most fume.

 However, not all welding processes can be used in all situations.
 SAW is limited to flat and horizontal positions.
 GTAW has a very low deposition rate and is not a good choice for production welding.
-Conversely, FCAW has a high deposition rate, which makes it a popular choice for welding heavy production welding.
-SMAW is a popular choice for repair welding due to its low cost, portability, and ease of use.
+Conversely, FCAW has a high deposition rate, which makes it a popular choice for heavy production welding.
+SMAW is a popular choice for repair welding due to its low cost, portability and ease of use.

-Automatic and Mechanized Equipment
+Automatic & Mechanized Equipment

-Use of automatic and mechanized equipment may help reduce exposure in certain situations by increasing the operator's breathing zone from the welding zone.
-But again, mechanized equipment may not be practical in many situations due to the setup time and cost of equipment.
-The amount of welding and/or the size of a tank or job, the type of weld joint, and weld position are factors that need to be considered when determining the viability of using automatic or mechanized welding equipment.
-Also, be aware that use of mechanized equipment tends to increase the welding rate, thus, also tends to increase the fume generation rate.
+Use of automatic and mechanized equipment may help reduce exposure in certain situations by further distancing the operator's breathing zone from the welding zone.
+Again, however, mechanized equipment may not be practical in many situations due to setup time and cost.
+The amount of welding and/or the size of a tank or job, the type of weld joint and weld position are factors to consider when determining the viability of this option.
+Also, be aware that use of mechanized equipment tends to increase the welding rate and, thus, tends to increase FGR.